: For new - yet to be completed - condos in Kakaako visit our new Honolulu condos for sale

 A collaboration of both government and private sector, it aims to set a new global standard by creating an economically sustainable, environmentally friendly and viable Kakaako.
-The vision promotes a mix of culture, art, modern transportation and a new metropolitan way of life with a diversity of luxury condos, some as tall as 650 ft.
+The vision promotes a mix of culture, art, modern transportation and a new metropolitan way of life with a diversity of luxury condos

 It was also the port site for foreign ships that came to Honolulu for trade and supplies.
 In 1850 those sailors brought with them smallpox, which decimated the nearby population.
 By this time the Kakaako community had grown due to the activity around the port, making the crowded district the perfect place for disease to spread.
 The bones of the tragic victims are often found whenever construction is done here.

 Though the neighborhood experienced a resurgence that lasted into the 1950's, things changed once the zoning was altered to allow more commercial activity, attracting more and more businesses that took the place of homes.
 Body shops and industrial work particularly stand out on these streets.

 Times have changed once again as Kakaako condos have gone up, soon to be joined by many more.
 Though they are the future of this neighborhood, in many ways they bring back its past, when this was a truly thriving home to so many.